 She narrowed her eyes and he gave her a look that said 'that's what I thought.'

 "If you only-" he cut her off gently before she could finish.

 "Drop the subject, Jodie."
 She huffed and he continued, "Don't you have something to tell me?"

-Her demeanor changed instantly.
+Her demeanour changed instantly.
 Her shoulders sagged slightly and her fingers started to fidget.
-Exactly how does one tell a friend that she had a crush on their other friend?
+Exactly how did one tell a friend that she had a crush on their other friend?

 "Um... about that…" she trailed off.

 "Come on, Jodie.
 You can tell me," he reassured.

 "I kind of like someone."
 She trusted Remus, she really did and even though Remus wasn’t the type to judge, she had a feeling he would this time.
 Because this time it involved someone close to him, probably closer to him than her.
 There also may be another reason she didn't want to tell.
 A selfish reason and that was that if she said it out loud, it would be final.
 Definite.
 It would mean she was admitting to it, that it was true.
 And that scared the living crap out of her.

 "Since when have you ever taken crushes seriously, Jodie?" joked Remus, trying to make the mood lighter.
 But when he met her eyes, he realised how utterly nervous and serious she was.
 "Who is it, Jodie?"

 She stared down at her hands and mumbled, "JamesPotter."